Serechops/Serechops-Stash/README.md

 With [stashDBTagImport](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/stashDBTagImport#stashdbtagimport) you can easily mass import over 2,000 tags with associated descriptions into your Stash that have been curated directly from StashDB.

+# Stash Disable All

+With [stashDisableAll](https://github.com/Serechops/Serechops-Stash/blob/main/plugins/stashDisableAll/README.md#stash-disable-all-plugin) you can easily toggle the UI states back to an all disabled, "Default" state for troubleshooting, and then revert back to your original configuration.